Montana-Media-Arts/220-creative-coding2-Spring2021/modules/week-1/_posts/2017-01-12-new-course-repo.md

 2. If you are not signed in, sign in to your GitHub account
 3. Find the green "New repository" button and press it.
 ![new repo button on guthub.com](../imgs/Screen5.png)
-4. Give your repository a great name, like "_441_".
+4. Give your repository a great name, like "MART220".
-    - Optionally, give this repo a description, like "_Homework repo for UMontana Media Arts, Web Tech (MART441) course._".
+    - Optionally, give this repo a description, like "_Homework repo for UMontana Media Arts, Creative Coding 2 (MART220) course._".
 5. Keep this as a "Public" repo.
 6. Select the "Initialize this repository with a README" box.
 7. Finally press the "Create Repository" button.

 ![Create repo window](../imgs/Screen6.png)

 <br />

 Your browser will now show you the brand new repository!